Mould & Moisture

 - Use mould killing products to clean your bathroom and kitchen.

 - Remove or replace wet carpets and upholstery.

-If there are musty smells or if you suspect that there may be mould in your home I can identify the source for you.
-Furthermore, I can perform a Mould Inspection and advise you the best manner in which to proceed: professional help or doing it yourself.
+If there are musty smells in your cupboards, bedrooms, bathrooms or in your kitchen you have mould in your home.
+It will only grow in areas where damp conditions exist!
+I can identify the source of the damp condition for you.
+Furthermore, I can perform a Mould Inspection and advise you on the best manner in which to remove the mould.